 “RWWA key employee” means a person —

-(a) employed or working for RWWA in a managerial capacity or empowered to make decisions, involving the exercise of that person’s discretion, that regulate the gambling operations of RWWA; or
+(a) who, whether or not employed or working for RWWA, is empowered to make decisions, involving the exercise of that person’s discretion, that regulate the gambling operations of RWWA; or

 (b) who, because of that person’s influence, remuneration or function, the Commission determines in the public interest should be designated as such.

+[Section 24 amended by No. 8 of 2007 s.
+27.]

 25. Duties of CEO and staff

 (1) Schedule 2 has effect in relation to the CEO, former CEOs, members of staff and former members of staff.